Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Equilibrium Concepts

 \end{definition}

-In other words, holding the other agent's actions constant, $(c^j, a^j)$ minimizes the principal $j$'s cost subject to the constraint that $(c,a)$ induce a unique dominant strategy equilibrium that is individually rational and ex-ante positive.
+In other words, holding the actions of other agents constant, $(\paramZ^j, \param^j)$ minimizes the principal $j$'s cost subject to the constraint that $(\paramZ,\param)$ induce a unique dominant strategy equilibrium that is individually rational and ex-ante positive.

 It is not uncommon that games admit an infinite set of GNEs~\cite{kulkarni-09}.
 This has motivated the refinements of equilibrium concepts.
 We present two here: the variational equilibrium and normalized equilibrium.